ibm-cloud-docs/openwhisk/cloud_object_storage_actions.md

 # Object Storage package
 {: #cloud_object_storage_actions}

-The {{site.data.keyword.cos_full_notm}} package provides a set of actions for interacting with {{site.data.keyword.cos_full}} instances.
-These actions allow you to read, write, and delete from the buckets that are present on a {{site.data.keyword.cos_short}} instance.
+The {{site.data.keyword.cos_full}} package provides a set of actions for interacting with {{site.data.keyword.cos_full_notm}} instances.
+These actions allow you to read, write, and delete from the buckets that are present on an {{site.data.keyword.cos_short}} instance.
 {: shortdesc}

 The {{site.data.keyword.cos_short}} package includes the following actions: